 All residential buildings are equipped with automatic fire detection, alarm and suppression systems.
-A contracted vendor who will immediately contact the fire department to respond to the incident monitors all facilities.
+A contracted vendor who will immediately contact the fire department to respond to the incident monitors all facilities: Dominican Hall, Marshall Hall, Regina Hall, Mazzuchelli Center, Weber Hall, Sonderegger, Predolin, DeRicci, Library, Siena, Stevie Hall, The Stream, and the Edgedome.